-Geoffrey Mattock (No.30 in the list of male British team members) was born on 13th December 1944 in Leicester.
+Geoffrey Mattock (# 30 in the list of senior men to represent Great Britain) was born on 13th December 1944 in Leicester.

 Mattock was a relatively late starter to speed skating, joining the National Skating Association in readiness for the 1967 season aged 22.
 Leicester once had a strong roller speed club, but by the time Mattock was starting out the club had disappeared.
 The nearest speed skating club was some 30 miles away in Birmingham.
 Mattock, along with some other Leicester skaters, such as Cliff Stafford and Len Law, would make frequent trips to Britain's second city to train.
 Whilst there were two clubs at that time in Birmingham, Midland Olympic and Birmingham Roller Speed Club, Stafford and Law belonged to the latter and it was only natural that Mattock should follow suit.